-In this series, Sword founder Scott Black reviews the changing tides of scientific thought.
-How did the founders of Sword arrive at their formula?
+In this series, Sword Performance reviews the changing tides of scientific thought.
+How did the founders arrive at their formula?
 Through careful analysis of past work in the study, and through their own work in the field.

 The case for electrolyte supplementation during exercise is more difficult to make.
 Given that the average person loses over 800mg sodium, about 150mg potassium, and trace amounts of calcium, magnesium, and zinc in every liter of sweat lost during exercise, it makes sense that electrolytes should be replaced.
 However, the human body contains large quantities of these electrolytes, so there appears to be sufficient reserve to prevent the development of significant deficiencies during typical endurance events.

 The one electrolyte that seems to have the most potential utility as a supplement during exercise is sodium.
 Other than chloride, it is the electrolyte lost in the largest quantities in sweat, and there can be a large inter-individual difference in the amount lost.
 Some athletes have had sweat sodium concentrations measured in excess of 2,000 mg / L. Based on this fact, it appears that there is a group of athletes who can potentially develop a whole-body sodium deficiency during prolonged or repeated bouts of strenuous exercise.